vshn/floaty/README.md

-# Ursula
+# Floaty

 **Cloud provider API integration for Keepalived**

-Ursula is a program suitable for use by a Keepalived notification script.
+Floaty is a program suitable for use by a Keepalived notification script.
 By regularily enforcing the destination of a floating or elastic IP address it ensures that split-brain situations or external modifications to the destination have little impact.

-For VRRP instances in `MASTER` status Ursula reads the Keepalived configuration.
-When no addresses are configured in the Ursula configuration the IP addresses assigned to the given VRRP instance are managed.
+For VRRP instances in `MASTER` status Floaty reads the Keepalived configuration.
+When no addresses are configured in the Floaty configuration the IP addresses assigned to the given VRRP instance are managed.
 Managing an IP address means to refresh its target host via a provider-specific API in a regular interval.
 Failures are handled gracefully.